saint2706/Solutions-to-30-Days-Of-Python/Day_36_Case_Study/README.md

 ## The Business Problem

 You are a business analyst at a mid-sized e-commerce company.
-The Head of Sales wants to understand the performance of different products and regions for the last quarter.
-They have provided you with a dataset of sales transactions and have asked you to answer the following key questions:
+The Head of Sales wants to understand the performance of different products, regions, customer segments, and sales channels for the last several months.
+They have provided you with a dataset of sales transactions (now including `Customer Segment`, `Sales Channel`, and a pre-calculated `Revenue` column) and have asked you to answer the following key questions:

 1. Which were the top 5 products by total revenue?
 2. Which sales region generated the most revenue?
+3. Which customer segments and sales channels are driving the most revenue?
-3. Is there a correlation between the price of a product and the number of units sold?
+4. Is there a correlation between the price of a product and the number of units sold?
-4. How did revenue trend over the quarter?
+5. How did revenue trend over the recent months?
-5. What are your key recommendations based on this analysis?
+6. What are your key recommendations based on this analysis?

 ## Your Task: The Analysis Workflow